JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Entry point & output {#webpack-intro-entry-points}

-In general, an NPM project with webpack will make use of a `src` directory where the source code is placed and a `dist` directory (for distributed) where the bundled source code will be placed, we'll see how to change these defaults later on.
-It will eventually be necessary as the `src` directory in R packages is reserved for compiled code (e.g.: C++) and therefore cannot be used to place JavaScript files.
+In general, an NPM project with webpack will make use of an `src` directory where the source code is placed and a `dist` directory (for distributed) where the bundled source code will be placed, we'll see how to change these defaults later on.
+It will eventually be necessary as the `src` directory in R packages is reserved for compiled code (e.g., C++) and therefore cannot be used to place JavaScript files.

 It will not be a problem here as we are not building a package.